-In March 2017, a House oversight committee hearing was told that over half of all adult Americans’ photographs are stored in facial recognition databases which can be accessed by the FBI.
-80% of those photographs came from non-criminal sources like passports and driver’s licences.
-Even more worrying was that the algorithms used to identify people are wrong 15% of the time, and are more likely to misidentify black people.
+In March 2017, a House oversight committee was told that over half of all adult Americans’ photographs are stored in facial recognition databases accessible by the FBI.
+More than 80 percent of those photographs came from non-criminal sources like passports and driver’s licenses.
+Even more worrying was that the algorithms used are wrong 15 percent of the time and are more likely to misidentify black people.

 Photography and Photo Tagging

 Facebook was one of the first websites to popularize the idea of tagging someone in a photograph.
 In the early days, this was a manual process where you had to click through your photos and enter the names of each of your friends.